AM207/ac297r/content/pages/resources.md

 #### Textbooks

-There is no official textbook for the course though the following textbooks are good resources:
+There is no official textbook for the course though the following textbooks are good resources to read:

 1. Machine Learning: a Probabilistic Perspective, by Kevin Patrick Murphy
 2. Pattern Recognition and Machine Learning (Information Science and Statistics) , by Christopher Bishop